-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply: C8C SAT essay ACT essay

-C8C

 C8C For admission

 C8C For placement

-SAT essay ACT essay Х Х

 C8C For advising

 C8C In place of an application essay

-C8C As a validity check on the application essay
+C8C As a validity check on the

+application essay

 C8C No college policy as of now

-C8C Not using essay component
+C8C Not using essay component Х Х

-C8D In addition, does your institution C8D use applicants' te Yes st scores for acad emic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-680 Tes X

-А I
+C8D Yes No

+Х

-C8E Latest date by which SAT or ACT scores must be r eceived for fall- 7/1
+C8E Latest date by which SAT or ACT 07/01

-C8E Latest date by which SAT Subject t Test scores mus t be received for
+C8E Latest date by which SAT Subject Test scores must be received for

 fall-term admission

--

-C8F If necessary, use this space to cl ,, 1 0

-C8F Effective for Fall 2015 applicants

-3.25 can be considered for standardized test SAT/ACT optional admission.
-It is anticipated that less of the incoming freshman class will be admitted under this SAT/ACT optional policy.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): Business, Liberal Arts, and Music applicants with a minimum GPA of 3.0 can be considered for standardized test (SAT/ACT) optional admission.

-000 Thease maleate which tests your moti filent (e.g., state te
+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT Ī
+C8G SAT

 C8G ACT

 C8G SAT Subject Tests

-C8G AP Х
+C8G AP

-C8G CLEP Х
+C8G CLEP

 C8G Institutional Exam

 C8G State Exam (specify):